-Public institution: An educational institution whose programs and activities are operated by publicly elected or appointed school officials, and which is supported primarily by public funds.

-Quarter calendar system: A calendar system in which the academic year consists of three sessions called quarters of about 12 weeks each.
+Public institution: An educational institution whose programs and activities are operated by publicly elected or appointed school Quarter calendar system: A calendar system in which the academic year consists of three sessions called quarters of about 12 weeks each.
 The range may be from 10 to 15 weeks.
 There may be an additional quarter in the summer.